Microbiological culture: Stab cultures

 Stab cultures are similar to agar plates, but are formed by solid agar in a test tube.
 Bacteria is introduced via an inoculation needle or a pipette tip being stabbed into the center of the agar.
 Bacteria grow in the punctured area.
 Stab cultures are most commonly used for short-term storage or shipment of cultures.
+Additionally, stab cultures can reveal characteristics about cultured microorganisms such as motility or oxygen requirements.